Common Spring Lawn Pests

 Spittlebugs are very common and aren’t really a threat to your garden — just to your peace of mind if you find them (and their spittle) gross.

 In April and May, check your plants for spittlebug foam every two weeks.
-Look for signs of:
+Look for:

 • Frothy bubbles on your yard or garden plants